Discover the Step-by-Step Process of Modular Construction

 A typical production sequence starts with the structural frame, then moves through light-gauge framing, floor systems, wall systems, MEP rough-ins, fire protection components, envelope assemblies and finishes.
 Depending on the project, modules can leave the facility with flooring, paint, millwork, tile, stone, fixtures and other finish work already installed.

-The closed manufacturing environment ensures repeatability.
+The enclosed manufacturing environment ensures repeatability.
 Crews work under cover.
 Materials are staged to match the production sequence.
 Quality checks occur throughout fabrication rather than at the end of the job.
 When an issue arises in one module, the team can adjust the process before the same issue recurs in the next set.

 Detailed layouts also reduce waste.
 Tile, drywall, floor panels and other materials can be counted, cut and sequenced from the model.
 On repeat programs, those improvements compound across multiple buildings.